Fungal nail infection & fungal nail treatment

 - Bad, foul smell

 Get the correct diagnoseNail infections can only be properly diagnosed by your GP.
-By harvesting a sample of the infected nails and sending it to a laboratory, they can determine whether you are suffering from a fungus, mould or yeast infection.
+By harvesting a sample of the infected nails and sending it to a laboratory, they can determine whether you are suffering from a fungus, moulds or yeasts (candida species) infection.

 After the correct diagnose has been made, your GP or specialist can advice you on which fungal nail treatment is best for your fungal nail infection.

-Your GP can prescribe antifungal prescription tablets to treat the fungal infection from the inside.
+Your GP can prescribe antifungal medication to treat the fungal infection from the inside.
 These tablets have serious side-effects and are not suitable for everyone.
 Please visit your GP to get advice on which treatment is most suitable for you.
+Topical medications are a good alternative.

 Treatment choices are often determined by budget, medical condition and personal preference.Which treatment is best for you, is mostly subject to your treatment loyalty.